 Mental health conditions

 Certain mental health concerns can create sleeping problems.
-For example, a person suffering severe depression is more likely to suffer from insomnia.
-When a person has depression it is common for them to feel less energetic.
-This is only exacerbated by insomnia.
+For example, a person suffering from severe depression is more likely to suffer from insomnia.
 The low moods that come with depression can also be intensified when a person is lacking sleep.

 Daily habits and lifestyle can influence sleeping patterns.
-If you drink alcohol regularly for example, you may find you are constantly waking up in the night.
-Alcohol is a stimulant and while it may seem easy to fall asleep after having a few drinks, it usually leads to a poor sleep overall.
-Drugs and caffeine can lead to sleep problems.
+If you drink alcohol regularly, for example, you may find that you wake up during the night.
+Alcohol is a stimulant and, while it may seem easy to fall asleep after having a few drinks, it usually leads to poor sleep overall.
+Similarly, drugs and caffeine can lead to sleep problems.
 Any substance addiction is likely to affect how you sleep, so getting treatment is important.
 If you suffer from insomnia, it is recommended you reduce your caffeine intake.

 Working late into the evening can make it difficult for the brain to switch off.
 Shift work can cause havoc with your internal clock and make sleeping tricky.
 If your work (or work-related stress) is causing your insomnia, it may be worth reassessing your hours.

 Treating insomnia is usually only effective when you know what the underlying cause is.
-Speaking to a professional, such as a hypnotherapist, can help you uncover the root of the problem.
-Doing this should help you overcome insomnia in the long-term.
+Speaking to a professional can help you uncover the root of the problem.

 Relaxation is a vital part of an effective hypnotherapy session.
-It is important to practise some self-help tips at home to enhance your experience.
+It’s important to practise some self-help tips at home to enhance your experience.